Charters Towers Stock Exchange Arcade

-Charters Towers Stock Exchange Arcade is a heritage-listed shopping arcade at 76 Mosman Street, Charters Towers City, Charters Towers, Charters Towers Region, Queensland, Australia.
-It was designed by Sydney architect Mark Cooper Day and built in 1888 by Sandbrook Brothers of Sydney.
+Charters Towers Stock Exchange Arcade is a heritage-listed shopping arcade at 76 Mosman Street, Charters Towers City, Charters Towers, Charters Towers Region in Queensland, Australia.
+It was designed by the Sydney architect Mark Cooper Day and built in 1888 by Sandbrook Brothers of Sydney.
 It was originally known as the Royal Arcade.
 It was added to the Queensland Heritage Register on 21 October 1992.

 It was originally designed for the local civic leader Alexander Malcolm and was connected to the rest of the world via telegraph.
 It operated until 1916, when it had to be shut down due to the rapidly diminishing returns from the gold mines and population.